opentoworkprojects/bill/README.md

 ## 🎉 Acknowledgments

-- Thanks to all contributors who have helped build RestoBill AI
+- Thanks to all contributors who have helped build BillByteKOT AI
 - Inspired by modern restaurant management needs
 - Built with love by the open-source community
 - Special thanks to early adopters and beta testers

 ---

-**RestoBill AI** - Revolutionizing restaurant management with AI
+**BillByteKOT AI** - Revolutionizing restaurant management with AI

 *Made with ❤️ in India*

-For updates and announcements, follow us on [Twitter](https://twitter.com/RestoBillAI) | [LinkedIn](https://linkedin.com/company/restobill-ai)
+For updates and announcements, follow us on [Twitter](https://twitter.com/BillByteKOTAI) | [LinkedIn](https://linkedin.com/company/BillByteKOT-ai)

-© 2024 RestoBill AI.
+© 2024 BillByteKOT AI.
 All rights reserved.